JulieNSmut/english-for-designers/07-abstract-draft/thesis-abstract-draft.md

 ## Motivation/Problem and/or Opportunity

 I knew new information about Prague metro and about vizualization for new line D. One of the most interesting realization is created by Jiří Černický.
 And also many others artists.
-I inspired by the subways from Paris, Dubaj, etc. I met the specialist for lights because I needed a consultation of my own practice part of my thesis.
+I inspired by the subways from Paris, Dubaj, etc. I met the specialist for lights.
+I needed a consultation of my own practice part of thesis.

 ## Thesis

+The thesis is about art in the subway in Prague.
+The theoretical part is based on the design in the metro.
+The art design interior had just ten stations.
+Pankrác, Olbrachtova, Nádraží Krč, Nemocnice Krč and Nové Dvory.
+Other stations haven't art visualization.
+And also about logo and typography that are used.
+Inspiration from other countries.
+Like Paris, Stockholm, Dubai, etc. There is one part dedicated to Adam Gebrian TV series about architecture and Prague metro.
+The practice part of the thesis is about my opinion, inspiration, design interior, graphic design, and art in the station Depo Písnice.
+In my opinion, the metro in Prague needs a better information system that is connected with visuals aids.

 ## Approach/Methodology

+In theoretical part is about Prague metro, graphic design, architecture and art.
+In practical part is about my visual station connected with information system.

 ## Results/Outcomes/Analysis